Scmbug helps write software in a disciplined way. It ties what changed in the software source code with why it changed.

 If it feels somewhat silly to use software that forbids you from writing software, know that it feels less silly than not remembering what you were thinking when you first wrote the software.
 I make many decisions I soon forget when I'm programming and at some point I can't tell how to backtrack or what to do next.

-When you use Scmbug you can always find your way back.
-You leave a trace back to why you wrote every line, like the thread Theseus used to find his way out of Minotaur's labyrinth.
-You also leave a trace towards the opposite direction.
-For each bug you describe, Scmbug inserts commit logs in the bug comments so you know what changed in the source code to fix it.
+With Scmbug I find my way back.
+It leaves a trace back to why I wrote each line like Theseus left a thread back to the entrance of Minotaur's labyrinth.
+It also leaves a trace towards the opposite direction.
+For each bug I file, Scmbug inserts commit logs in the bug as comments so I know what changed in the source code to fix it.

 There are two parts to Scmbug.
-Integration glue is added as hooks in your source code version control system like CVS, SVN and Git that lets it control commits.
-The glue talks to a server daemon to integrate with an issue-tracking system like Bugzilla, MantisBT, and RequestTracker.
+Integration glue is added as hooks in the source code version control system like CVS, SVN and Git that lets Scmbug control commits.
+The glue talks to a server daemon to integrate with an issue tracking system like Bugzilla, MantisBT, and RequestTracker.

-Neither DynAMOS nor UpStare would exist without Scmbug.
+Neither DynAMOS, nor UpStare, nor Scmbug itself would exist without the first version of Scmbug.